Perfect Isn’t Part of the Plan

 And that’s not the only urge they want you to forget.

-You have to create a spark to start a fire.
+You have to have a spark to start a fire.

-I’m talking, real folks that are so good at what the hell they’re doing, it makes you physically ill.
+I’m talking about real folks that are so good at what the hell they’re doing, it makes you ill.

 They didn’t get there by being perfect.